nooranisima/weak-and-strong-verification/README.md

-# Adaptive Verification: Best-of-N with Weak and Strong Verifiers
+# Weak and Strong Verification

 This repository implements the **SSV** algorithm.